xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 Managing user consent is essential for enhancing privacy and the user experience.
 Providing user consent features in your app gives your users better control over who can send them messages.

-If you already have an XMTP app, integrating portable consent features becomes crucial.
+If you already have an XMTP app, integrating universal allow/block features becomes crucial.
 This guide walks you through adding consent logic to your app.

 <div class=" rabbit  p-5 ">